Dr Najem Al-Falahe

 - Member of the Royal College of Psychiatry

-My philosophy is to listen in depth to each client’s circumstances and personal story to gain a complete picture of their situation.
-I may need to enquire about issues surrounding dietary intake, family and work, together with identifying how each patient interacts with their community.
-I take into consideration their ability, alongside their biological, psychological and social needs.
+Dr Al Falahe’s philosophy is to listen in depth to each client’s circumstances and personal story to gain a complete picture of their situation.
+He may need to enquire about issues surrounding dietary intake, family and work, together with identifying how each patient interacts with their community.
+He takes into consideration their ability, alongside their biological, psychological and social needs.
 These discussions will be confidential working towards creating an individual treatment plan.
-My aim is to create a holistic treatment plan in order to empower each patient to feel in control of and contribute to their own recovery.
-We work together to achieve the client’s full potential.
+Dr Al Falahe’s aim is to create a holistic treatment plan in order to empower each patient to feel in control of and contribute to their own recovery.
+He works with the patient to achieve their full potential.

-I am interested in the impact of stress on wellbeing.
-Usually it is the cause of anxiety, panic attacks and depression, but my research shows it can also trigger hypomanic and manic episodes.
-I use a holistic approach to deal with psychosomatic symptoms effectively.
+Dr Najem Al Falahe is interested in the impact of stress on wellbeing.
+Usually, it is the cause of anxiety, panic attacks and depression, but his research shows it can also trigger hypomanic and manic episodes.
+He uses a holistic approach to deal with psychosomatic symptoms effectively.

-In parallel to working at Nightingale Hospital, I am the Medical Director of the Green Door Clinic in the Harley Street medical area.
-My involvement in research enables me to incorporate the latest advances in medicine and psychiatry in the treatment plan e.g. using Ketamine in the medical plan of clients with previously treatment resistant depression.
+In parallel to working at Nightingale Hospital, Dr Al Falahe is the Medical Director of the Green Door Clinic in the Harley Street medical area.
+His involvement in research enables him to incorporate the latest advances in medicine and psychiatry in the treatment plan, e.g. using Ketamine in the medical plan of clients with previously treatment-resistant depression.

 - Al-Falahe NA, Vallbo AB (1988).
 Role of the human fusimotor system in a motor adaptation task.
 J Physiol (Lond) 1988 Jul:401:77-95